tugot17/pmpp/chapter-2/README.md

 As above `1563*128 = 200064`

 **e.
 What is the number of threads that execute the code on line 04?**
-Here we have an if statement limiting the execution to only the memory allocated in `cudaMalloc`, in this case `N=200000` so the last 64 threds will not be used.
+Here we have an if statement limiting the execution to only the memory allocated in `cudaMalloc`, in this case `N=200000` so the last 64 threads will not be used.

 ### Exercise 10:
 **Question:** A new summer intern was frustrated with CUDA.
 He has been complaining that CUDA is very tedious.
 He had to declare many functions that he plans to execute on both the host and the device twice, once as a host function and once as a device function.
 What is your response?